 Cylindrical calculators with extra long logarithmic scales were invented by George Fuller, of Belfast, Ireland, in 1878 and Edwin Thacher, of New York, in 1881.
-These calculators are still being manufactured today.

 A revolutionary slide rule construction, with scales on both the front and back surfaces of body and slide and with a double faced indicator referring to all scales simultaneously, was patented in 1891, by William Cox, who was mathematical consultant to Keuffel & Esser Co.
 With the manufacture of Mannheim rules and this new rule, K & E became the first commercial manufacturer of slide rules in the United States.
 These had previously all been imported from Europe.